AdelleKing/Travel/README.md

 I wanted to ensure the site supported all visitors, I included the following in my code to ensure this:

 * All images contained an alt tag
-* All images were converted into WEBP, a reduced file size to support the load time of images (https://convertio.co/webp-converter/)
 * The site is responsive to different screen sizes
 * I used semantic elements throughout the design